-Amsterdam Data Science (ADS) will be seeking nominations for the inaugural ADS Thesis Award 2020 for the academic year 2019-2020.
-Winners of the awards will receive a cash prize sponsored by Elsevier, Prosus and ADS, as well as present their thesis work at the ADS Highlight Event in December.
+Amsterdam Data Science (ADS) is seeking nominations for the ADS Thesis Award 2021 for the academic year 2020-2021.
+Winners of the awards will receive a cash prize sponsored by the UvA DSC, Elsevier, Prosus and ADS, as well as present their thesis work at the ADS Highlights Event in December.

 We are looking for thesis nominations that present exciting and innovative work in the area of Data Science and/or AI research.
 We take a broad view of applicable research, including, but not limited to: